JustCh3cco/JustCh3cco/README.md

 - 👋 Hi, I’m @JustCh3cco-19 or you can call me Francesco :)
-- 👀 I’m interested in programming, artificial intelligence (deep learning, machine learning), web development, Formula 1 CS applications
+- 👀 I’m interested in programming, artificial intelligence (deep learning, machine learning), Formula 1 CS applications
 - 🌱 I’m currently learning Computer Science
 - 📫 How to reach me on Linkedin at: https://www.linkedin.com/in/francesco-zompanti/
 - 😄 Pronouns: he/him